 The vacuum system is also important for allowing the robot to keep a firm grip of the wall.
 A sealing device will help separate the inner chamber to the robot from the surrounding environment and secure a grip to the wall.
 The sealing structure encapsulates the body of the robot, the springs to enhance movement of legs, and a tube.
 It is the textile on the surface of the tube that allows for a friction coefficient force pressing two bodies together.

-Presently, there are not many working examples of large-scale climbing robots applied in industry.
-Future research may need to focus on the design and application of much larger climbing robots that can be applied to tasks that involve carrying heavy objects up and down a veritcal surface.
+Although significant progress has been made towards developing wall-climbing robot there are not many working examples of large-scale climbing robots applied in industry; there are still many challenges to overcome before they are seen in real-world settings.
+Future research may need to focus on the design and application of much larger climbing robots that can be applied to tasks that involve carrying heavy objects up and down a vertical surface.
+Such surfaces are incredibly diverse in terms of the type of buildings and environments these robots are expected to work in: one of the main challenges remaining is to develop a general-purpose robot capable of navigating any type of wall.

 - Lam, T.L., Xu, Y. (2012).
 Tree Climbing Robot: Design, Kinematics and Motion Planning.
 Germany, Berlin: Springer Science and Business Media.